Rosemary Oil for Hair Growth: 2021 Guide

 2. Minoxidil 2% treatment.

-They visited the research facility at the beginning of the study, and every three months afterwards for a period of six months.
+They visited the research facility at the beginning of the study, and every three months afterward for six months.

 The results were monitored using a microphotographic assessment at baseline, three months, and six months.